andrei-carniel/AppSTPA/README.md

 > The folder **Images** has the ontology figures in high quality.

-The source code of AppSTPA is under **GPL license**.and can be downloaded in: https://github.com/andrei-carniel/AppSTPA-source_code
+The source code of AppSTPA is under **GPL license**, and can be downloaded in: https://github.com/andrei-carniel/AppSTPA-source_code

 *Contact*